TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Introduction

 Our contributions can be concluded as: \begin{itemize} \item Inspired by existing GPU memory scheduling methods, we proposed a scheduling method toward multiple dynamic workloads.
-To support such scheduling, we design a system to track the jobs' running and manage their memory using as a whole, rather than optimizing them separately as previous works did.
-This method can also schedule the tensors across iterations and reduce the GPU memory peak of the entire process to increase the model capacity of the system. \item We also proposed an innovative algorithm to generate the swapping and recomputation plan based on tensor access sequence, which can support the multiple dynamic workloads better than prior works.
-With this algorithm, we could initialize the scheduling plan without measuring first, and update the scheduling plan in time with the fluctuation of GPU usage. \item According to the experiment results, TENSILE can achieve higher GPU memory saving ratio with less performance loss, especially in the multiple dynamic workloads scenarios. \end{itemize}
+To support such scheduling, we designed a system to track the jobs' running and manage their memory as a whole, rather than optimizing them separately as previous works did.
+This method can also schedule the tensors across iterations and reduce the entire process's GPU memory peak to increase the system's model capacity. \item We also proposed an innovative algorithm to generate the swapping and recomputation plan based on tensor access sequence, which can support the multiple dynamic workloads better than prior works.
+With this algorithm, we could initialize the scheduling plan without measuring first and update the scheduling plan in time with the fluctuation of GPU usage. \item According to the experiment results, TENSILE can achieve a higher GPU memory saving rate with less performance loss, especially in multiple dynamic workload scenarios. \end{itemize}